-There are relatively few dangerous reefs, with the exception of Anegada – a favourite spot for divers and fishermen – so conditions are ideal even for part-time sailors, with safe waters and a constant breeze to fill your sails.
-Sparkling sandy bays beneath striking cliffs are favourite stopping-off points for beach picnics.
+There are relatively few dangerous reefs, with the exception of Anegada – a favorite spot for divers and fishermen – so conditions are ideal even for part-time sailors, with safe waters and a constant breeze to fill your sails.
+Sparkling sandy bays beneath striking cliffs are favorite stopping-off points for beach picnics.

 Scuba diving is popular around sunken reefs and wrecks.
 The RMS Rhone may be the best dive wreck in the Western hemisphere.
 Once the pride of the Royal Mail Steam Packet Company, the Rhone hit Salt Island in a storm in 1867 and sank.
 It is now an official marine park.
 Snorkelers should visit the four caves at Norman Island, said to be the setting for Robert Louis Stevenson’s Treasure Island.
 Windsurfers benefit from steady winds and calm water.

 On land, explore national parks, including Little Fort, with the remains of a Spanish castle and the old works at Coppermine.
 For naturalists, Anegada’s 1,100 acre (4.5 sq km)bird sanctuary is a must, as is Sage Mountain, the last remnant of a rainforest.

 The BVI has only 17,000 inhabitants, and more than 30 of the islets are unoccupied.
 Most of the population of Tortola live in and around the capital, Road Town.
-Virgin Gorda, Anegada and Jost van Dyke are the other principal islands, and ferries service these islands.
+Virgin Gorda, Anegada, and Jost van Dyke are the other principal islands, and ferries service these islands.
 Throughout the islands, beaches are splendid and the beach bars exceptional.
 Gourmet cuisine can be found, including great options on Virgin Gorda, along with background music from steel pans and guitars.
 But don’t expect early-hours entertainment – except at summer festival time, when parades and parties rule Tortola.